SaiRitwik11/bellabeat-wellness-analysis/README.md

 ![Executive Dashboard Preview](powerbi/dashboard_page1_Executive.png)

 > **Impact Statement:** This project demonstrates my ability to translate raw user behavior data into actionable product strategy and executive-level reporting.
+These insights are intended to guide product and marketing decisions, not just describe user behavior.

 ## TL;DR for Recruiters
 * **Tools:** Analyzed a 33-user fitness dataset using SQL, Python, and Power BI.